Candidates

 The training process compares results by using different optimizers, providing a practical understanding of their performance with the training data.
 Key aspects of the training setup include:

 Using multiple optimizers allows us to observe performance variations, offering insights into which optimizer is best suited for specific tasks.
-This methodical approach highlights the strengths and weaknesses of each optimizer, aiding practitioners in making informed decisions for their machine learning projects.
+This methodical approach highlights the strengths and weaknesses of each optimizer, helping practitioners make informed decisions for their machine learning projects.

 Results Comparison